Written by Rene Mallari

 Step 2: Search for potential vendors

-Online research for call center companies or BPO using popular search engines is vital.
+Online research for call center companies or BPOs using popular search engines is vital.
 Asking current contacts and partners for referrals is also recommended.

 Step 3: Look for relevant technologies